tenephor/atomizer/README.md

 1. The script allows the user to choose one or more paths (folders).
 2. The script examines those folders for all .mp4 and .m4v video files
-3. Each video file is scanned for its atomic meta data
+3. Each video file in those folders is scanned for its atomic meta data
 4. The meta data is harvested and saved into a .csv file, one row per video file.

 An example of .csv output (only a few columns shown):